Electronic Design and Applications Technical Interest Group

 - Analog VLSI

-The depth and breadth of faculty expertise in all areas of electronic design and application is reflected in the curriculum, which provides students a strong foundation in analog circuits and systems, with an emphasis on integrated circuit technology.
+The depth and breadth of faculty expertise in all areas of electronic design and applications is reflected in the curriculum, which provides students a strong foundation in analog circuits and systems with an emphasis on integrated-circuit technology.
+View the sequence and pre-requisites for EDA courses.